What is Day Trading?

 Canada Day Trading Process

-While the apps are a great way to start earning some money, learn the basics of day trading and find your footing in the industry; once you start to make your way up to a consistent level of trading you will need to go through an investment platform.
-Whether this is an online brokerage or an in person advisor is up to you.
+While the apps are a great way to start earning some money, learn the basics of day trading, and find your footing in the industry, once you start making your way up to a consistent level of trading, you will need to use an investment platform.
+Whether this is an online brokerage or an in-person advisor is up to you.
 A broker/brokerage will help you with trades through the platform that they use and will provide the expertise needed to day trade effectively.

 Who Is Considered A Day Trader in Canada?